 Your rent and finances during COVID-19 outbreak

-We know that this is a worrying time and we understand that many of you will be affected financially by the measures the Government has put in place, but we’re committed to ensuring no one is evicted as a direct result of COVID-19 (Coronavirus).
+We know that this is a worrying time and we understand that many of you will be affected financially by the measures the Government has put in place, but we’re committed to ensuring no one is evicted as a direct result of COVID-19 (Coronavirus) if you keep us updated about your situation.
 We’ve put together some FAQs about paying your rent, but if you need further advice and support, including helping you make claims for the benefits you’d be entitled to, email our Welfare team, email your Rent Advisor or call us on 01296 732600 or as soon as you can.

 What do I need to do?